fbpx

 Step 3: Feedback

-This is the stage when you need to be showing your work to other people and getting feedback, preferably within the TV industry.
+This is the stage when you need to show your work to other people and getting feedback, preferably within the TV industry.
 However your family and friends will work just as well to start off with, particularly if they are keen drama-watchers.

-This is also where script-writing classes can be particularly helpful.
+This is also where screenwriting classes can be particularly helpful.
 The class and the teacher can provide informed feedback if you read your script to them during a class.

-It is very likely you will go through quite a few re-drafts until you are happy with the end result.
+Don’t be put off by people thinking your script needs work.
+Even the professionals will go through quite a few drafts until it’s finished.
 It’s a good idea to link into some online discussions on writer’s networks to gather and share tips and suggestions that can help your script on.

 Step 4: Formatting